Appointment Phone Number: (714) 895-8799

 (C) Complete the Online Orientation.
 The Online Orientation must be completed prior to assessment testing.
 This orientation assists students with understanding the campus policies, course requirements, and first-semester course selection.
 Log in to www.mygwc.com to access the Online Orientation under the “Student” tab.
 Students transferring to GWC with 15 or more semester units from another regionally accredited institution are exempt from completing the online orientation.

-(D) Complete Assessment testing, if needed.
-You should complete assessment testing in math and English to determine appropriate levels of enrollment in these and other courses.
-Appointments for assessment testing can be made in person at the Assessment Center in Business Room 109 or by calling 714-895-8388.
-Visit the Assessment Center website at www.goldenwestcollege.edu/assessment/ for links to information about the testing schedule, sample tests, and challenge procedures.
+(D) Complete the Assessment process, if needed.
+You should use the Placement Tool on the Assessment website to determine the English and Math courses that best match your academic ability and educational goals.
 You can transfer your scores from other institutions if the assessment test was taken within the last two years.
 If you have already successfully completed a math or English course at another regionally accredited institution you may not be required to take the assessment tests.
+If you have passed AP exams in English and Math, you can submit those results to the Enrollment Center.

 (E) Develop a Student Education Plan (SEP) With a Counselor: